y0ngj1e/ASUS-S531FL-Hackintosh-OpenCore/README.md

 - Keyboard Backlight

 # Issues:
 1) CPU thermal throttles at 70C under heavy load instead of 95C.
-Clock speed and Power use drops to 2.5GHz and 12W respectively.
-This issue also occurs on some MacBooks
+Clock speed and Power draw drops to 2.5GHz and 12W respectively.
+This issue also occurs on some real MacBooks.
+There is currently no known fix.

 # Untested:
 - HDMI (probably need to patch framebuffer)